WordPress/openverse/documentation/frontend/guides/translate.md

 ## Fallbacks

-If the translation for a string is missing, the list of fallback language will be checked, in order, for a translation.
+If the translation for a string is missing, the list of fallback languages will be checked, in order, for a translation.
 If one is found, it will be used.
 If none is found, the final fallback, which is English will be used to render the text.